-- Year Round Camping Refund Policy: Rental fees are refunded only under extenuating circumstances or severe medical emergencies.
+Year Round Camping Refund Policy: Rental fees are refunded only under extraordinary circumstances - e.g. medical emergencies.
 Refund requests made less than 2 weeks prior to the reservation are only eligible for a refund of 75% of the total fee.
 If a refund is sought, the refund request form must be filled out and submitted.

 If approved, refunds will be given back the way they were paid.
 For example, if the troop paid a partial amount for the Scout, then the troop will be refunded their portion and the parent will be refunded the portion they paid.

 You will be emailed once your refund has been processed by an employee at the council office.